rodrigocarvajal/biodataclub/meetings/december_2019/Project_descriptions.md

 # Bio-Data Hackathon Projects

-## Geolocation Services for Moffitt investigators (Team Lead: Rodrigo Carvajal)
+## Geolocation Services for Moffitt Investigators (Team Lead: Rodrigo Carvajal)

 Provide a tool that allows people to upload a list of mailing addresses (including zip codes) or just the zip codes into a web application with the purpose to get back a map with the locations and density.
 A more developed implementation would allow to link metadata associated to those locations (i.e. gender, cancer type, insurance status, etc.).
 Filters could be applied to the metadata.